How do I access the PCL?

 providers in Washington State from:

 · primary care clinicis

-· emergency departments
+· community hospitals and emergency departments

 county and municipal correctional facilities